Linear Model and Extensions

 The first one is the ideal Normal linear model:

-In the above, we generate outcomes from a simple linear model $y_i = x_i + \varepsilon_i$ with $\varepsilon_i\iidsim \N(0,\sigma^2=1)$.
+In the above, I generate outcomes from a simple linear model $y_i = x_i + \varepsilon_i$ with $\varepsilon_i\iidsim \N(0,\sigma^2=1)$.
 Over 5000 replications of the data, we computed the OLS coefficient $\hat{\beta}$ of $x_i$ and reported two standard errors.
 One is the standard error discussed in Chapter \ref{chapter::normal-linear-model} under the Normal linear model, which is also the default choice of the \ri{lm} function of \ri{R}.
-The other one, computed by the \ri{hccm} function in the \ri{R} package \ri{car}, will be the main topic of this chapter.
-The $(1,1)$ the panel of Figure \ref{fig::simulation-nonnormal-heteroskedasticity} shows the histogram of the estimator and reports the standard error (se0), as well as two estimated standard errors (se1 and se2).
-The distribution of $\hat{\beta}$ is symmetric and bell-shaped around the true parameter 1, and the estimated standard errors are close to the true one.
+The other one is the square root of $(2,2)$th element of $\hat{V}_{\textsc{ehw}}$ in \eqref{eq::ehw-first-appear}, which can be computed by the \ri{hccm} function in the \ri{R} package \ri{car} The $(1,1)$ the panel of Figure \ref{fig::simulation-nonnormal-heteroskedasticity} shows the histogram of the estimator and reports the standard error (se0), as well as two estimated standard errors (se1 and se2).
+The distribution of $\hat{\beta}$ is symmetric and bell-shaped around the true parameter 1, and both of the two estimated standard errors are close to the true one.

-To investigate the impact of Normality, we change the error terms to be IID exponential with mean 1 and variance 1.
+To investigate the impact of Normality, I change the error terms to be IID exponential with mean 1 and variance 1.